-Nearly half (49%) of wealth management clients under the age of 55 have or are thinking about switching, prompting digital transformation consultant Appway to tell the industry to “seize the opportunity of disloyalty”.
+Nearly half (49%) of wealth management clients under the age of 55 have or are thinking about switching, prompting software provider for the financial services industry Appway to tell the industry to “seize the opportunity of disloyalty”.

 Despite wealth management being traditionally known to be a “sticky” industry, Appway’s research with Aon of 272 investors proves that it depends which demographic you’re looking at.

 Whilst nearly half of under 55s have been branded ‘disloyal’, this is more than twice the percentage of those over the age of 67 who have switched or thought about switching wealth managers (23%).

 It seems younger high-net-worth individuals (HNWIs) are being put off by high fees and weak investment performance according to Appway.